 - Extraordinary circumstances.
 Extensions of maximum pretenure probationary period of one or two years may be granted when extraordinary circumstances beyond the control of the candidate, such as natural disasters or war, have substantially impeded normal progress.
 The candidate must request such an extension from the department chairperson in writing.
 The department chairperson, the dean and the cognizant vice president must concur in granting the extension.

 - Effect of leave of absence.
 The pretenure probationary period may be extended by one year when, in one academic year, a nontenured tenure-line faculty member

 - All candidates not appointed with tenure at the University of Utah must serve a probationary period to allow for review of their qualifications.
 This section defines timing of that review process.
 The procedures are discussed in Policy 6-303.

 - Section 5.
 Advance Notice of Termination or Reduction in Status

-- Any auxiliary instructional faculty member (lecturer or clinical) who has served as a faculty member on a full-time basis continuously for three or more years shall be given at least three months notice of non-renewal of appointment unless particular contractual provisions otherwise govern.
-The right of advance notice shall not apply to other faculty members serving under appointments for one year or appointments stipulating that they will not be renewed, to faculty members whose appointments are to be terminated or modified for adequate cause as provided in Policy 6-313, or to any other individuals serving in auxiliary (research, clinical, lecturer, adjunct, and visiting), or administrative positions.
+- Any lecturer or clinical career-line instructional faculty member who has served as a faculty member on a full-time basis continuously for three or more years shall be given at least three months notice of non-renewal of appointment unless particular contractual provisions otherwise govern.
+The right of advance notice shall not apply to other faculty members serving under appointments for one year or appointments stipulating that they will not be renewed, to faculty members whose appointments are to be terminated or modified for adequate cause as provided in Policy 6-313, or to any other individuals serving in career-line, adjunct,visiting, or administrative positions.

 - Section 6.
 Retention and Tenure Status for Faculty Members Serving as Administrators